-How to Grow Your Hair Out Healthy and Strong
+How to Grow Your Hair Out Long, Strong, and Healthy

-While hair does go through cycles of growth it never stops growing completely until several days after you're dead.
+While hair does go through cycles of growth, it never stops growing completely until several days after you're dead.
 (Yes, your hair will continue growing for a few days after you've died.
 Crazy huh?)
-Several things contribute to stunted hair growth, or rather "length accumulation:"
+Several things contribute to stunted hair growth, or "length accumulation:"

 Too Much Hair Color

-If you're in the salon every four to eight weeks getting your hair colored a different shade, (Or, even worse, doing it at home!) you will likely never achieve your desired length.
+If you're in the salon every four to eight weeks getting your hair colored a different shade, (or, even worse, doing it at home) you will likely never achieve your desired length.
 Hair simply wasn't made to go from black to blond to brown to red.
 Commit to one hair color that you love and play with different shades of that same color.
 Also, allow your hair to go as long as possible between appointments.
-Balagaye and babylights are great options for allowing your hair a much longer recovery time between appointments and they can save you money since they don't need to be
+Balagaye and babylights are great options for allowing your hair a much longer recovery time between appointments and they can save you money.

 Too Many Trims

-A healthy adult's hair grows between 1/2 - 1 inch per month.
+A healthy adult's hair grows between 1/2 inch and 1 inch per month.
 This means that if you go in for a trim every four weeks, your stylist is likely trimming off all the new growth you achieved in the last month.
 If you take care of your hair with the tips below, there's no reason that you should need a trim every four weeks.
-Try stretching to 8-12 weeks so your hair has opportunity to grow more between appointments.
+Try waiting 8–12 weeks so your hair has the opportunity to grow more between appointments.

 Now that we've established why your hair might not be growing, let's look at what you can do to achieve those Rapunzel-esque locks!